5 Things to Keep in Mind for Global Marketing Success

 By Angelo Ponzi, Fractional CMO, The Ponzi Group

 Creating a global brand and messaging strategy makes good business sense.
-Done right, it has the potential to dramatically expand your consumer base—not to mention your bottom line.
-Even if your brand is currently limited to the local or regional scene, it’s never too soon to start thinking globally.
-A brand’s image or reputation is only one post, share, Tweet or pin away from being known worldwide.
+When executed correctly, it can dramatically expand your consumer base and boost your bottom line.
+Even if your brand is currently limited to a local or regional market, it’s never too soon to start thinking globally.
+A brand’s image or reputation can quickly become known worldwide with just one post, share, tweet, or pin.

-Year after year, many brands launch global campaigns only to watch them fail.
+However, many brands launch global campaigns each year, only to watch them fail.
 Why?
-Most often, the failure can be traced to a lack of understanding about the markets and audiences the brand is attempting to conquer.
+The primary reason is often a lack of understanding about the markets and audiences the brand is trying to reach.

 To develop a winning global brand messaging strategy, keep these 5 points in mind: